NXT TakeOver: WarGames (2017)

-The 2017 NXT TakeOver: WarGames (originally NXT TakeOver: Houston) was the 17th NXT TakeOver and inaugural NXT WarGames professional wrestling livestreaming event produced by WWE.
-It was held exclusively for wrestlers from the promotion's NXT brand division.
-The event aired exclusively on the WWE Network and took place on November 18, 2017, at the Toyota Center in Houston, Texas as part of that year's Survivor Series weekend.
-The event's name is derived from the match of the same name that was originally used in the National Wrestling Alliance and later, World Championship Wrestling.
+The 2017 NXT TakeOver: WarGames was a professional wrestling livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's developmental brand, NXT.
+It was the 17th NXT TakeOver event and the inaugural NXT WarGames.
+It took place on Saturday, November 18, 2017, at the Toyota Center in Houston, Texas as part of that year's Survivor Series weekend and aired exclusively on the WWE Network.
+The event centered on WWE's first-ever men's WarGames match, a type of roofless steel cage match that surrounds two rings placed side by side and is contested by teams of multiple wrestlers; the first team to score a pinfall or submission wins while escaping the cage is a forfeit.

 Five matches were contested at the event.
-In the main event, The Undisputed Era (Adam Cole, Bobby Fish, and Kyle O'Reilly) defeated Sanity (Alexander Wolfe, Eric Young, and Killian Dain) and the team of The Authors of Pain (Akam and Rezar) and Roderick Strong in a WarGames match.
+The main event was the WarGames match, which was contested between three teams and saw The Undisputed Era (Adam Cole, Bobby Fish, and Kyle O'Reilly) defeat Sanity (Alexander Wolfe, Eric Young, and Killian Dain) and the team of Roderick Strong and The Authors of Pain (Akam and Rezar).
 On the undercard, Ember Moon defeated Kairi Sane, Nikki Cross, and Peyton Royce in a fatal four-way match to win the vacant NXT Women's Championship, and Andrade Cien Almas defeated Drew McIntyre to win the NXT Championship.

-During the NXT TakeOver: Philadelphia pre-show, TakeOver: WarGames won the NXT Year-End Award for "NXT TakeOver of the Year".
+The event was originally titled as NXT TakeOver: Houston before it was repurposed around the WarGames match.
+This was the first time the match was held since September 2000 as it was originally used in the National Wrestling Alliance and later, World Championship Wrestling, the latter of which WWE acquired in 2001.
+During the NXT TakeOver: Philadelphia pre-show in January 2018, TakeOver: WarGames won the NXT Year-End Award for "NXT TakeOver of the Year".